 - Authorizes backend systems, such as cloud services, databases) to interact securely

-JWT Authentication
+JWT authentication

 When a user sends an API request, the JWT is included in the request and validated by the server.
-JWTs are more secure because they store user data in encrypted form and transmit it between applications only when needed.
+JWTs are considered more secure because they store user data in an encrypted form and transmit it between applications only when needed.
 Due to their small size, JWTs can be easily sent via HTTP headers or URLs.

 Advantages of JWT